spamathur/MobileScanner/README.md

 "python docscanner.py --image {REPLACE WITH THE NAME OF THE JPEG FILE}"

-Ex: python docscanner.py --image tommy.jpg
+Ex: python docscanner.py --image tommy.jpeg

 Note: The JPEG file must be in the same directory and the PDF file will be created in the same directory